-As a whole house owner back in 2015, I was extremely hesitant to create an Airbnb listing back.
+As a whole house owner back in 2015, I was extremely hesitant to create an Airbnb listing.
 The company’s bad press and limited communication between owner and guests made me more than hesitant.

 But in the interest of my short-term rental “marathon” I figured I’d give it a shot.

 Now, I’m many years into my Airbnb adventure and oh, how things have changed since then.

-1. Airbnb Can Be Downright Scary for Whole House Owners.
+1. Listing on Airbnb Can Be Downright Scary for Whole House Owners.

 In my view, there are legitimate reasons to be concerned about giving the keys to your home to a guest you can’t even speak with outside of Airbnb’s platform.